-Pick a design dense enough to not sink into the fluff of the fleece, and make sure to use a water-soluble topping on the front.
+Pick a design dense enough to not sink into the fleece fluff, and use water-soluble topping on the front.

 I almost always use PolyMesh when embroidering fleece jackets because the back of the design is inside the jacket and not visible to the eye.

-4. Linen Embroidery Machine Projects
+4. Embroidered Linen

 Embroidering linen napkins or adding a design to a lightweight linen shirt is a fun use of your machine!

 Because of its weight, it also works well with thicker, denser designs that lighter fabrics could not support.

-So, you’ve gotten used to embroidering the easy items but still aren’t quite ready for some of the more finicky projects like embroidering on cardstock paper?
+So, you’ve gotten used to embroidering the easy items but still aren’t quite ready for more finicky projects like embroidering on cardstock paper?

-They’re also thicker than some of these other embroidery project beginner fabrics and thus also more difficult to hoop perfectly.
+They’re also thicker than some of these other embroidery project beginner fabrics and, thus, more difficult to hoop perfectly.

 Because they are stretchy, you need a more robust stabilizer than the typical tear-away to keep the shirt from moving and stretching during the stitching process.

 Tutorial: How to machine embroider a sweatshirt

 I recommend starting with a more stable, less flimsy t-shirt.
-Thin jersey knit, for instance, is going to be much more difficult to embroider than a thicker, good-quality knit cotton t-shirt.
+Thin jersey knit, for instance, will be much more difficult to embroider than a thicker, good-quality knit cotton t-shirt.

 T-shirts are fun to personalize with logos, monograms, and cute pictures or sayings.
 Because my girls are still young, I like to add character embroidery designs to shirts.

-Onesies are much more difficult to hoop than t-shirts, so I recommend getting t-shirt embroidery skills under your belt first!
+Onesies are much more difficult to hoop than t-shirts, so I recommend mastering t-shirt embroidery skills first!

 While this might seem very intimidating to a beginner embroidery enthusiast, once you understand the steps for machine applique, you’ll be able to applique almost any fabric you can embroider.

 Pick your stabilizer based on the fabric you’ll be appliqueing on, and choose a good-quality applique fabric.
 Grab some Heat-n-Bond Lite to place on the back of the applique fabric, and teach yourself to applique!

-4. Free-Standing Lace
+9. Free-Standing Lace

 The cool thing about FSL is you stitch it on stabilizer only (so no fabric), and you wash the stabilizer away at the end of the stitching.
 This leaves only the design.

 Tutorial: How to embroider free-standing lace

-5. Burp Cloths
+10. Burp Cloths

-Burp cloths are also fairly easy to embroider as a beginner, and they make perfect baby shower gifts.
+Burp cloths are also fairly easy to embroider as a beginner, and they make perfect embroidered gifts for a baby shower.
 (Seriously, sometimes we have a baby shower a month to go to!)

 Otherwise, for dense designs or monograms, start with a layer of PolyMesh or cut-away stabilizer to prevent design puckering after the next wash.